harness/developer-hub/docs/platform/16_APIs/default-settings-for-jwt-token.md

 sidebar_position: 3
 ---

-You can use JWT Tokens to access Harness SCIM APIs.
-To do this, you must first configure the settings corresponding to JWT token using the [Setting API](https://apidocs.harness.io/tag/Setting#operation/updateSettingValue)
+You can use JWT to access Harness SCIM APIs.
+To do this, you must first configure the settings corresponding to JWT using the [Setting API](https://apidocs.harness.io/tag/Setting#operation/updateSettingValue)

 ## Prerequisites